The Elizabethan Madrigal Singers: Recent performances

 Haydn James has been Musical Director at the Welsh Rugby Union and asked the Mads and ex-members to perform at the Millennium Stadium for the Wales v.
 South Africa Rugby Union match on 13 November 2010.

-The Elizabethan Madrigal Singers regularly take their music overseas, recently travelling to Krakow, Poland, in June 2015.
+The Elizabethan Madrigal Singers regularly take their music overseas, recently travelling to Kraków, Poland, in June 2015.
 Previous tours include Martin, Slovakia in 2014, Burgos, Spain in 2013, Friedrichshafen, Germany, in 2012 and Ireland in 2011.

 In addition to annual tours, in 2012 'The Mads' were invited to perform at Aberystwyth University's graduation ceremonies every year, continuing a tradition that was established in the choir's infancy.
 Their most recent tour took them to Prague, Czech Republic 2016 and they are currently planning a tour to Germany 2018.